GeekVisit/uproot/README.md

 1. Open a terminal.
 2. Install the latest version of [Dart](https://dart.dev/get-dart) for your operating system.
 3. Clone the repository (you'll need a [personal access](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls) token if by https).
-Alternatively, download the zip file).

    Example: